This page was printed on:

 - Bring original prescription bottles with labels.
 You may want to ask your transplant coordinator for a letter listing all medications and medical care that may be needed.

-- Bring special formulas, nutritional and supplies with you if they may not be available at your destination.
+- Bring special formulas and nutrition supplies with you if they may not be available at your destination.
 Contact airlines in advance to request luggage allowances for these products, if needed.

 - Take an extra supply of medicines with you in case you are delayed.